 With digital inclusivity consistently gaining popularity, accessibility has become a major requirement as more and more lives are conducted online.

 The internet is built to work for everyone, regardless of their device, language, location, or aptitude.
-But, to fully achieve that goal, and to make it usable by everyone with a connection, it must be able to account for users whose ability to engage with the world is challenged by a wide range of hearing, movement, vision, and cognitive disabilities.
+But, to fully achieve that goal, and to make it usable for everyone with a connection, it must be able to account for users whose ability to engage with the world is challenged by a wide range of hearing, movement, vision, and cognitive disabilities.

 Accessibility refers to a user’s capacity to access products/services with as reduced hindrance as possible commensurate with their individual condition.
 It’s a common misconception that accessibility is relegated only to people with disabilities.
 Aaron Sines from Big Drop says: